idrcmatre/coastal-risk-analysis-ifn619/README.md

 > How can we identify when and where coastal conditions pose the highest emergency risk?

-This project combines wave and storm tide data from **Mooloolaba** and nearby SE Queensland stations during a recent 7-day period.
+This project combines wave and storm tide data from SE Queensland stations such as Gild Coast, Brisbane, and Sunshine Coast during a recent 7-day period.
 The analysis evaluates **combined risk timing**, overlaps in significant wave height and water level, and links observations to **High Astronomical Tide (HAT)** thresholds.

 ---